ShokoAnime/Shokofin/README.md

       - [X] Manual merge/split tasks

-  - [X] Support optionally setting other provider ids Shoko knows about (e.g.
+  - [X] Support optionally setting other provider IDs Shoko knows about (e.g.
     AniDB, TvDB, TMDB, etc.) on some item types when an ID is available for the items in Shoko.